There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Warm Up With a Drink at 46 Below

-If you need to get out of the cold for a bit, you can warm up with a hot toddy or latte at 46 Below.
+If you need to get out of the cold, warm up with a hot toddy or latte at 46 Below.
 The name is a nod to the infamous “Ice Bowl,” the 1967 NFL Championship game at Lambeau Field where the wind chill went 46° below zero!

-The name has a double meaning with it’s location also being 46 feet below the top of Arien’s Hill.
+The name has a double meaning, located 46 feet below the top of Arien’s Hill.

 Photo Ops at Titletown

-If you love murals with angel wings, you’ll definitely want to get a picture in front of the lit up wings pictured above.
+If you love murals with angel wings, you’ll want to get a picture in front of the wings pictured above.

 Go Snow Tubing at Arien’s Hill

-Ice skating and ice bike rentals are available throughout the winter season, weather permitting, with an admission fee to access the ice.
+Ice skate rentals are available throughout the winter season, weather permitting, with an admission fee to access the ice.

 You can bring your own skates or there are rentals available.

-Guests can pay for ice skating or ice bikes at the Admissions building located on the south side of the park near the base of Arien’s Hill.
-Waivers for the date of your visit are also required to be filled out before going on the ice or snow tubing.
+Guests can pay for ice skating at the Admissions building on the south side of the park near the base of Arien’s Hill.
+Waivers for the date of your visit need to be filled out before going on the ice or snow tubing.

 If you are ice skating with a family, the Skating Family Package is the best value because it includes 4 admissions plus ice skate rentals.